Hoodie-clad billionaire Cuban live-tweets SEC conference

-WASHINGTON (Reuters) - The annual “SEC Speaks” conference is usually a sea of dark business suits, as buttoned-down lawyers descend on Washington to hear Securities and Exchange Commission regulators describe their priorities.
+WASHINGTON, Feb 21 (Reuters) - The annual “SEC Speaks” conference is usually a sea of dark business suits, as buttoned-down lawyers descend on Washington to hear U.S. Securities and Exchange Commission regulators describe their priorities.

 This year, a man in a gray hoodie stuck out in the crowd.